How to handle nicotine withdrawal from smoking or vaping

 How to deal with withdrawal symptoms

 The healthier you are, the less likely you are to start smoking or vaping again.
 Try to look after your basic health and wellness goals each day to give yourself the best chance of quitting smoking or vaping.
 If your body and mind are generally feeling healthy you will be better able to deal with cravings.

 It might help to have these healthy routines in place before you quit.
 You will be better able to cope with symptoms and are more likely to be successful.

 Regulate blood sugar and eat nutritiously

 When you smoke your stress hormone cortisol increases.
 This leads to an increase in insulin which in turn leads to blood sugar dropping.
 When blood sugar is low people usually crave a quick fix to increase it again.
-Sugar, caffeine and alcohol (which is a sugar) can provide this quick fix.
-However, blood sugar levels will drop quite low shortly after the initial spike caused by these.
-Even though you might crave these to help cope with cigarette cravings, you will feel better by avoiding them.
+Sugar, caffeine and alcohol (which is a sugar) can provide a quick fix.
+People who are attempting to quit smoking or vaping may crave sugar as a result.